Pep's sky blue statistics don't lie

 Sterling has scored 18 goals in 70 Premier League appearances with City, and eight in 32 various cup competition games.
 It's an average of roughly a goal every four games.
 Not bad but, more importantly, he’s improving all the time under Pep’s guidance and tactical know-how.

-Sterling’s rich vein of form could see him start for England against Slovenia, a game which should be fairly straightforward for Gareth Southgate’s men according to Oddschecker, who also predict them to keep a clean sheet at Wembley.
+Sterling’s rich vein of form could see him start for England against Slovenia, a game which should be fairly straightforward for Gareth Southgate's men to keep a clean sheet at Wembley.

 As the goals go in at one end, City’s defence has been producing more clean sheets than a Chinese laundry, conceding just two in the league so far.
 This is the standout statistic compared to 2016 when City had shipped goals at the rate of one-per-game.